-- (1) Maximum height may be increased by grant of special exception by the mayor and city council with a condition that each additional foot of height adds an additional foot to all minimum setback requirements. - D. Generally applicable regulations.
-See Article 2.5 Generally Applicable Regulations for regulations regarding: - (1) Section 2.5.1 Accessory Uses and Structures - (2) Section 2.5.2 Parking and Loading - (3) Section 2.5.3 Signs - (4) Section 2.5.4 Landscaping and Buffering - (5) Section 2.5.5 Fences, and Walls, and Screening - (6) Section 2.5.6 Historic Preservation Incentives - (7) Section 2.5.7 Lighting - (8) Section 2.5.8 Swimming Pools and Enclosures - (9) Section 2.5.9 Corner Visibility - (10) Section 2.5.10 Utilities
+- (1) Maximum height may be increased by grant of special exception by the mayor and city council with a condition that each additional foot of height adds an additional foot to all minimum setback requirements. - (2) Applicable minimum setback requirements may be reduced to match the shortest front yard setback of a primary structure on an abutting property within the same district. - D. Generally applicable regulations.
+See Article 2.5 Generally Applicable Regulations for regulations regarding: - (1) Section 2.5.1 Accessory Uses and Structures - (2) Section 2.5.2 Parking and Loading - (3) Section 2.5.3 Signs - (4) Section 2.5.4 Landscaping and Buffering - (5) Section 2.5.5 Fences, and Walls, and Screening - (6) Section 2.5.6 Historic Preservation Incentives

+- (7) Section 2.5.7 Lighting

+- (8) Section 2.5.8 Swimming Pools and Enclosures

+- (9) Section 2.5.9 Corner Visibility

+- (10) Section 2.5.10 Utilities